AdobeDocs/commerce-php/src/pages/development/security/content-security-policies.md

    If you have a multi-site installation, set the Store View control in the upper-left corner to the website where the configuration applies.

-2. In the left panel under _Security_, choose **Content Security Policy**
+2. In the left panel under _Security_, choose **Content Security Policy**.

 ![](../../_images/security/csp-report-uri.png)

-The create order page in the Admin and the checkout page in the storefront can be configured to have their own URI.
-However, if these fields are left blank then the default URI for the admin and storefront areas is used for reporting.
+The Create Order page in the Admin and the Checkout page in the storefront can be configured to have their own URI.
+However, if these fields are left blank, the default URI for the admin and storefront areas is used for reporting.

 The URL to use for reporting by browsers can also be configured programmatically in the `config.xml` for your custom module: